Whether it’s your best fur friend’s birthday or she’s going through a finicky phase, dog food toppers are a welcomed goodie in your pupper’s bowl.

 Best Dog Food Toppers: Quick Picks

-- #3 Flavors Food Topper [Most Affordable Topper] — Powdered, flavor-rich dog food toppers that are easy to add, very affordable, and present an interesting alternative to traditional toppers.
+- #3 Flavors Food Topper [Most Affordable Topper]: Powdered, flavor-rich dog food toppers that are easy to add, very affordable, and present an interesting alternative to traditional toppers.

 What Are the Benefits of Dog Food Toppers?

 Dog food toppers aren’t just yummy — they can improve meal time significantly for your pooch, especially if she’s a picky eater or needs to put on some weight.

 - They can help entice picky dogs to eat.

 - Toppers can increase the caloric value of your pet’s food.

 - Some dog food toppers help increase a meal’s protein content.

 - Some toppers contain nutritional extras like Omega-3s and glucosamine.